 Dr. Christopher William Flock was born on the 12th of March, 1831 in Toronto.
 Dr. Flock was the eldest of 4 children born to William Flock and the former Mary McAvitt.
 His siblings were; John, James and Mary.
 Dr. Flock was educated in Toronto at James Hodgson’s Commercial and Classical Academy which was located on Colborne Street.

 In 1858, Dr. and Mrs. Flock were living in Oakville, Ontario.
 For a time, Dr. Flock was a member of the Oakville City Council.
-By 1861 Dr. and Mrs. Flock were living in Westminster Twp, Middlesex County.
-Dr. Flock joined the College of Physician and Surgeons on the 14th of June, 1866.
+By 1861 Dr. and Mrs. Flock were living in Westminster Twp in Middlesex County.
+Dr. Flock joined the College of Physicians and Surgeons on the 14th of June, 1866.

 *His son Robert Nelles Flock, enlisted in World War I and served with the Canadian Armed Services.

 **His brother John, also became a physician and he practiced medicine in London, Ontario.